All Episodes

 I'm working on today's program.

-It's about 11:30, and I get an email.
+And I get an email.

 I didn't even have the TV on.

-I had, you know, when the NFL season ends, I've really I I I take time, I'll watch the occasional baseball game, but I'm the NFL or bust.
+I'll watch the occasional baseball game, but I'm the NFL or bust.

-Uh I don't get excited about sports on television until August preseason.
+I don't get excited about sports on television until August preseason.

-Well, yeah, the golf, too.
+Well, yeah, the golf too.

-Yeah, golf, the uh the masters of the the the the the majors.
+Yeah, golf, the masters, the majors.

 That's right, Brian.